Cascading Reinforcement Learning: Problem Formulation

-Here $\prod_{j=1}^{i-1} ( 1-q(s,A(j)) ) q(s,A(i))$ is the probability that item $A(i)$ is clicked, which captures the cascading feature. $r(s,A(i))+p(\cdot|s,A(i))^\top V^{*}_{h+1}$ is the expected cumulative reward received if item $A(i)$ is clicked. $Q^{*}_h(s,A)$ is the summation of the expected cumulative reward of each item in $A$.
+Here $\prod_{j=1}^{i-1} ( 1-q(s,A(j)) ) q(s,A(i))$ is the probability that item $A(i)$ is clicked, which captures the cascading feature. $r(s,A(i))+p(\cdot|s,A(i))^\top V^{*}_{h+1}$ is the expected cumulative reward received from step $h$ onward if item $A(i)$ is clicked at step $h$. $Q^{*}_h(s,A)$ is the summation of the expected cumulative reward over each item in $A$.
 In this work, we focus on the tabular setting where $S$ is not too large.
 This is practical in category-based recommendation applications.
-For example, in a video recommendation scenario, the videos are categorized into multiple types, and the recommendation system can suggest videos according to the types of the latest one or two videos that the user just watched.
+For example, in video recommendation, the videos are categorized into multiple types, and the recommendation system can suggest videos according to the types of the latest one or two videos that the user just watched.

 We investigate two popular objectives in RL, i.e., regret minimization and best policy identification.
 In the regret minimization setting, the agent plays $K$ episodes with the goal of minimizing the regret $ \cR(K) = \sum_{k=1}^{K} V^{*}_1(s_1) - V^{\pi^k}_1(s_1) $.
 In the best policy identification setting, given a confidence parameter $\delta \in (0,1)$ and an accuracy parameter $\varepsilon$, the agent aims to identify an $\varepsilon$-optimal policy $\hat{\pi}$ which satisfies $ V^{\hat{\pi}}_1(s_1) \geq V^{*}_1(s_1) - \varepsilon $ with probability at least $1-\delta$, using as few episodes as possible.
 Here the performance is measured by the number of episodes used, i.e., sample complexity.